 Different combinations of the master variables shape different state profiles, each with different propensities for external behavior.
 Through a set of intervening variables and processes, they pursue different modes of international activities that, under certain conditions, lead to competition, alliances, counter alliances, and, eventually, to conflict and warfare.

-Also included here is Forecasting in International Relations, the first such collaborative effort among scholars of world politics.
+Also included here is Forecasting in international relations: Theory, methods, problems, prospects, the first such collaborative effort among scholars of world politics.

 The first phase of lateral pressure theory, application to international conflict, focused on the evolution and consolidation of contentions and, eventually, the breakout of war among the six great powers from 1870 to 1914.
 Drawing on historical inquiry first, we developed a conceptual model of these interactions.
 This model framed a context for quantitative analysis—estimating the parameters of a system of simultaneous equations.